Cooking on a Bootstrap

-Winner of the Observer Food Monthly Best Food Personality Readers' Award 2018.
+Winner of the Observer Food Monthly Best Food Personality Readers' Award.

-Jack Monroe is a campaigner, food writer and activist, her first cookbook A Girl Called Jack, was a runaway bestseller.
+Jack Monroe is a campaigner, food writer and activist and her first cookbook, A Girl Called Jack, was a runaway bestseller.
 The sequel Cooking on a Bootstrap makes budget food fun and delicious, with 118 incredible recipes including Fluffy Berry Pancakes, Self-Love Stew, Marmite Mac ‘n’ Cheese and Hot Sardines with Herby Sauce.

 These are wonderful and inspiring recipes.